arkency/posts/posts/2021-03-05-recording-real-requests-with-webmock.md

 ...to get an experience almost like with [VCR](https://github.com/vcr/vcr), but without it — thankfully.

-If you're just looking for the piece of code to paste, it's here:
+If you're my-future-self and you're just looking for the piece of code to paste, it's here:

 ```ruby
 def allow_and_print_real_requests_globally!